maxhoffmann/angular-snippets/README.md

 This snippet library provides completions for Angular.js’s stable and unstable branch.
 Sublime Text uses fuzzy searching for snippets and completions therefore you don’t have to write triggers completely.
+All snippets add Angular’s inline notation for dependencies automatically, so you don’t have to type them twice.

 ## Installation